Questions to Answer for Planning a Successful Website

-- Do your products have unique options/requirements like depending on the size they cost should change, or custom message needs added, photo needs uploaded to apply to the product….
+- Do your products have options or requirements to select? i.e. depending on the size they cost should change, or custom message needs added, photo needs uploaded to apply to the product….

-- Do you need a data driven website?
+- Do you need a database driven website?

 - Do you need a content management system (CMS) to be able to edit the content without the help of a web developer?

-- Will you be open to using open source software (like WordPress if it fits your project’s needs?)
+- Are you open to using open source software (like WordPress if it fits your project’s needs?)

 - How will data get into your database?
 Do you have electronic data for me to import?
 Will you data enter the data?
 Will it be populated by user input?